remyla/damas-core/server-nodejs/README.md

-A Javascript DAMAS RESTful server implementation based on NodeJS and MongoDB.
+A Javascript RESTful implementation of DAMAS server based on NodeJS and MongoDB.
 Some of its features are:

 * JSON Web Token authentication (http://jwt.io)
 * MongoDB database (https://www.mongodb.com/)